Q: Is there a Palm Leaf for everybody?

 - On average the matching process & the reading take around 2.5 -3 hours.

-However we can not say beforehand how long it takes, as it depends on when (or if) your leaf is found.
-Once your personal palm leaf is identified, the reading of the general chapter will take around 45 min.
+However we can not say beforehand how long it will take, as it depends on when (or if) your leaf is found.
+Once your personal Palm Leaf is identified, the reading of the general chapter and chapters 13 + 14 will take around an hour.

 Q: Is it possible that my leaf can not be found?

 - Yes.
-It can happen that your leaf can not be found.
+It can happen that your leaf cannot be found.
 This is common and can have different reasons.
-It is possible that there is no leaf for you.
-Or it is also possible that it is not yet the right time for you.
-We make sure to thoroughly search for your leaf, and if it can not be found, we recommend to wait for at least 30 days and then initiate the search again.
+It is possible that there is no leaf for you or it is also possible that it is not yet the right time for you.
+We make sure to thoroughly search for your leaf, and if it can not be found, we recommend you to wait at least 30 days and then initiate the search again.

 Q: How should I prepare for a reading?